silentShulk/RustProjects/README.md

-My prjects created with the Rust programming language
+My projects created with the Rust programming language

+CLI:
+- DirectoryChangesLog (moves files/folders and logs everything in a file)